Tax Liability

 Tax liability is not the same as taxable income.
 Taxable income is the figure used to calculate the tax.
 Liability is the tax amount that results from that calculation.

 Tax liability is also not the same as a balance due.
-A balance due is what remains after payments and credits are compared with the liability amount.
+A balance due is what remains after payments and credit effects are compared with the liability amount.

 Knowledge Check